D3lt4lph4/papers/docs/flow/Semiautomatic2dspeedestimationmonocular.md

 ## How Does It Work

-The three step pipeline used is shown in the image below.
+The three steps pipeline used is shown in the image below.

 ![pipeline]( https://raw.githubusercontent.com/D3lt4lph4/papers/master/docs/images/flow/Semiautomatic2dspeedestimationmonocular/pipeline.png "pipeline")